Reflective PracticePrimary students in royal blue jumpers engage in reflective practice using mirrors and art supplies in a colourful classroom.

 2. Nursing Industry: A nursing student in a bustling city hospital was overwhelmed by the emotional demands of patient care.
 Through personal reflection and understanding Emotional Intelligence, she developed a self-care routine that balanced empathy and self-preservation.
 Her mentor praised her saying, "Reflective practice has given her the emotional agility to navigate the turbulent waters of patient care."

 3. Technology Industry: A software developer in a start-up noticed a recurring bug in code that escaped conventional testing.
-Reflecting on the theory of action and the reflection process, he developed a novel testing approach that mirrored user behavior, reducing bug incidents by 60%.
+Reflecting on the theory of action and the reflection process, he developed a novel testing approach that mirrored user behaviour, reducing bug incidents by 60%.

 4. Construction Industry: An architect in a coastal area encountered challenges with weather-resistant materials.
 Through reflective writing and critical reflections, he incorporated local materials with modern design, creating structures that were aesthetically pleasing and resilient to weather.
 This approach led to a sustainable development award for his firm.